Employer of Record

 Pension and Employment Requirements

-- Monthly Compliance: Companies must submit employee remuneration details to the Social Security and Tax Authorities by the 10th of the following month.
+• Monthly Compliance: Companies must submit employee remuneration details to the Social Security and Tax Authorities within the applicable monthly reporting deadlines.

 Payroll Processing and Payment